Socialist realism: Characteristics

 The purpose of socialist realism was to limit popular culture to a specific, highly regulated faction of emotional expression that promoted Soviet ideals.
 The party was of the utmost importance and was always to be favorably featured.
-The key concepts that developed assured loyalty to the party were partiinost' (party-mindedness), ideinost (idea- or ideological-content), klassovost (class content), pravdivost (truthfulness).
+The key concepts that developed assured loyalty to the party were partiinost' (party-mindedness), ideinost (idea and ideological content), klassovost (class content), pravdivost (truthfulness).
+Ideinost was an important concept: not only was the work to embody an approved idea, but its content was more important than its form.
+This allowed the identification of formalism, a work in which the formal aspects of a work of art commanded more importance than the subject matter, or content.

 There was a prevailing sense of optimism, as socialist realism's function was to show the ideal Soviet society.
 Not only was the present glorified, but the future was also supposed to be depicted in an agreeable fashion.
 Because the present and the future were constantly idealized, socialist realism had a sense of forced optimism.
 Tragedy and negativity were not permitted, unless they were shown in a different time or place.
 This sentiment created what would later be dubbed "revolutionary romanticism".

 Revolutionary romanticism elevated the common worker, whether factory or agricultural, by presenting his life, work, and recreation as admirable.
 Its purpose was to show how much the standard of living had improved thanks to the revolution, as educational information, to teach Soviet citizens how they should be acting and to improve morale.
 The ultimate aim was to create what Lenin called "an entirely new type of human being": The New Soviet Man.
 Art (especially posters and murals) was a way to instill party values on a massive scale.
 Stalin described the socialist realist artists as "engineers of souls".